 ORLANDO -- In a season of transition, the Warriors are learning their share of lessons.

-Their latest schooling came in Sunday's 100-96 loss to the Magic, when the Warriors squandered a one-point lead with two minutes left in the game.
+Their latest schooling came in Sunday's 100-96 loss to the Magic, when the Warriors squandered a one-point lead with just under three minutes left in the game.

-For years, the Warriors could look to veteran leaders and all-stars to help close out games, using its experience to outsmart opponents on their way to multiple titles.
-Now, with a young roster and injured all-stars, the battered are left to figure out how to win down the stretch.
+For years, the Warriors could look to veteran leaders and All-Stars to help close out games, using its experience to outsmart opponents on their way to multiple titles.
+Now, with several of those stars injured, the young roster is left to figure out how to win down the stretch.

 "It's definitely one of those things that take time," Warriors forward Draymond Green admitted Sunday.
 "It's not something that just happens overnight."